 Frederick E. O. Tootal: he was a stock broker, born 16 February 1876 in Rio de Janeiro.
 He was connected with Messrs.
 Ellis & Company.
 He had become a Master of Arts in 1898 (in Cambridge?) and later served as a lieutenant in the first world war.
 In 1911, he lived at 23 Albemarle Street in St. George Hanover Square, London, listed as an unmarried stock broker.
-He died 1957 in Kensington, London.
 His parents seem to have been Albert, a merchant born about 1840 in Hull, Yorkshire, and Suisita Tootal, born about 1850 and a native of Buenos Aires, Argentina.
-He later testified at the British investigation pertaining to the sinking of the Lusitania.
+In 1915, he lived in London.
+He had sailed from Liverpool, England, 20 March 1915 on the Lusitania and had come to New York 26 March, together with James Battersby, who would survive the sinking of the Lusitania some weeks later, and George Maurice, who fell victim to the sinking.
+Mr. Tootal was noted as an unmarried stockbroker aged 39 years and one month.
+He was bound for the Aston Hotel in New York City.
+He was 5’8’’, had fair hair and blue eyes.
+Mr. Tootal, who survived the Lusitania disaster, later testified at the British investigation pertaining to the sinking of the Lusitania.
+He died in 1957 in Kensington, London.

 1169.
 Mr. Dunlop: Failing with the boats on the port side, did you then go to the starboard side?